jkorde/Sonification-of-Snake-Robot-Gaits/README.md

 3. Open a simulation to modify the gait parameters and 'csv' file name
 4. Run the simulation
 5. Locate the 'csv' file on local drive
-6. Download the provided sonification code
+6. Download the provided sonification code (under 'Sonification Code' directory)
    - Serpentine.ipynb
    - Rectilinear.ipynb
    - Eel.ipynb